 Less Crowded Attractions

 Less tourists also means less demand for accommodation.
 So hostels and guest houses are all competing with each other pricewise to draw you in.
-In the countries where we travelled during rainy season we found that we had much more negotiating power for haggling prices down.
-We usually book at least the first couple of nights beforehand when we are arriving in a new place.
-But in Laos we stopped doing this when a fellow traveller, who had not pre-booked, negotiated the exact same room we had for half the price!
+In the countries where we travelled during rainy season we found that we had much more negotiating power for haggling prices down and found great value accommodation.
+We usually book the first few nights, then speak directly to the hostel or guest house.

 More Comfortable Travel

-Non-stop sunshine is all fun and games on the days where you can relax on the beach in your swimwear and take a dip in the sea or duck into a bar for a nice cool beer every now and then to cool down.
+Non-stop sunshine is all fun and games on the days where you’re relaxing next the pool or on the sea with a nice cold beer in hand.
 Not so much when you’re carrying your entire life on your back, waiting in the slowest moving queue with zero shade, only to board a bus with knackered air-con.
-Sweating and stinking for anywhere between 8 and 20 hour drives, on these days we beg for the heavens to open and cool things off.
-And trust us, there have been plenty.
+Don’t enjoy sweaty stinky travel?
+Rainy season backpacking is for you.

 The Landscapes Are More Beautiful

 We love city life, but we love getting out in nature more and travelling in wet season affords views of mother nature’s landscapes like no other.
 The bright green, luscious foliage of Laos’ valleys and the wild overflowing expanses of the Cambodian jungles during monsoon season are simply gorgeous.
-It pretty much rained every day that we were in Laos but we wouldn’t change it for the world and in fact it is one of our favourite countries in Asia.
-We even completed a three day trek through the jungle there.
+It rained a lot while we were in Asia but we wouldn’t have changed it.

 The other thing to point out in terms of travel in rainy weather is that it rarely lasts long.
-In wet season in South East Asia for example, it would predictably rain early each afternoon at the same time for around an hour and then it would be blazing sunshine again.
-Backpacking during rainy season in South America we witnessed a few epic overnight electric thunderstorms but we loved them.
-The power of the blinding lightening bolts and deafening cracks of thunder were like nothing we’d ever experienced before and just became part of our incredible adventure there.
+In wet season in Mexico for example, it would predictably rain each afternoon at the same time for around an hour or two and then it would be blazing sunshine again.

-So if you’re fretting over travelling during rainy season, don’t.
-Take our advice, pack the right gear and embrace it.
+So if you’re fretting over travelling during rainy season at all, don’t.
+Take our advice, pack the right rainy season clothes and embrace it.
 It’s all part of the excitement of travel.